 Tackling the Blues offers a range of interactive and engaging activities, with young people participating in tailored educational and peer-led activities which focus on conditions associated with mental illness.

-Weekly coaching sessions are currently delivered to just under 300 young people in primary schools, secondary schools and community groups across Sefton where increased mental illness is most prevalent amongst young people.
-The sessions include competitive and non-competitive activities which have been associated with positive behaviour change among those experiencing mental illness.
+Weekly physical activity and classroom-based sessions include competitive and non-competitive activities which have been associated with positive behaviour change among those experiencing mental illness.

-Tackling the Blues adopts a personalised approach with young people helping to design the sessions to ensure that all activities are centred on their needs.
-From consultation on the project's logo, to what topics they would like to discuss during the peer-mentoring workshop activities, young people have been involved throughout the design and implementation of the project.
+From consultation on the project's logo, to what topics they would like to discuss during peer-mentoring activities, children and young people have been involved in the planning, design and implementation of the project since its inception.

 Each year, the project has involved extensive consultation with education professionals who act as project collaborators, help to identify suitable participants, and deliver peer mentor workshops.
 The programme adopts a peer mentorship model, where student mentors from EHU are trained in accredited mental health courses.